 Apart from rollovers, not subject to Commonwealth Preservation rules: able to access super from age 55 (subject to applicable tax rates which are determined by your Commonwealth Government preservation age) and ceasing SA public sector employment.

 For more details go to the Triple S Accessing Your Super fact sheet.

 ie tax is deducted from concessional super contributions upon receipt.

 ie all tax is deducted on exit2.

 1 Low Income Super Tax Offset (LISTO) remains at a maximum of $500 per year.

 2 The Commonwealth Government has set certain caps on the annual concessional contributions that can be made into super before additional tax is applied.
-Exceeding the capmay result in the highest marginal rate plus Medicare levy on the excess amount.
+Exceeding the cap may result in additional tax being payable.
 The concessional contribution cap is $25,000 each financial year and includes contributions made by your employer and any salary sacrifice contributions.